1993 Blockbuster Bowl: Aftermath

 Walsh coached two more seasons at Stanford, both with losing records.
 He retired from coaching for good in 1995 and died of leukemia in 2007.
-Cornerback Gordon played nine seasons in the NFL and played in four Super Bowls.
+Cornerback Gordon played nine seasons in the NFL and played in four Super Bowls, including Super Bowl XXIX at Joe Robbie Stadium two years later.
 Tailback Milburn played eight NFL seasons and made the Pro Bowl twice.
 Quarterback Stenstrom played five NFL seasons.
-John Lynch, who anchored Stanford's defense at strong safety, was a nine-time Pro Bowl selection.
+John Lynch, who anchored Stanford's defense at strong safety, was a nine-time Pro Bowl selection, a Super Bowl XXXVII champion, and is a member of the Pro Football Hall of Fame.

-Paterno would remain as Penn State's coach until 2011, winning many more bowl games.
+Paterno would remain as Penn State's coach until 2011, winning many more bowl games, including the 2006 Orange Bowl in the same stadium, renamed Dolphin Stadium by that time.
 He was fired with three games left in the 2011 season due to his involvement in the Jerry Sandusky child sex abuse scandal, having previously announced his intent to retire at the end of the season; he died shortly afterward from complications of lung cancer.
 Receiver McDuffie went on to a successful eight-year career with the Miami Dolphins and Richie Anderson was a Pro Bowler for the New York Jets.

-The Blockbuster Bowl would go through several name changes and currently exists as the Cheez-It Bowl.
+The Blockbuster Bowl would go through several name changes and currently exists as the Pop-Tarts Bowl.
+The game moved from South Florida to Orlando in 2001.